MCxQC/Hello-World/README.md

 * **Event Name**
-Type: String
+  > Type: String
+  >
-Name of the Event.
+  > Name of the Event.

 * **Instance Mode**
+  >  Type: Integer
+  >
-    - 1 = Call the "Function_Created" and "Function_Terminated" for every instance of the process.
+  >  - 1 = Call the "Function_Created" and "Function_Terminated" for every instance of the process.
 (Default)
-    - 2 = Call the "_Created" function only for the initial,   creation of the event the process,   .
+  >  - 2 = Call the "_Created" function only for the initial,   creation of the event the process,   .
 Call the "_Terminated" when the last instance of the process is terminated.

 For example:

         Events.AddProcess({ProcessName:"notepad.exe"}, "Notepad_ProcessClose", "Notepad_ProcessClose", 2)